From the Mouths of Babes

 who was conceived by the power of the Holy Spirit,

-We believe that this good news of great joy which heralded Jesus’ birth
+We believe that this glorious good news heralded by angels points not only to

-to rule in righteousness, to renew the earth, and to claim us as God’s own.
+righteousness, to renew all things, and to claim us as God’s own.

 Michael Denham